LADY IN THE PEW

 Keith texted Lori, thumb hovering a beat longer than necessary over the screen before he finally hit send.

 Different places in life, he told himself.
 She had her shit together—or at least she wore it like armor.
-He, on the other hand, looked like the unmade bed of a man three days deep into an insomnia bender.
-He’d caught his reflection in the bathroom mirror earlier and had almost laughed.
+He, on the other hand, had looked like the unmade bed of a man three days deep into an insomnia bender.
+But it was her who initiated contact, as deliberate as a spark striking dry wood.
+He’d caught his reflection in the bathroom mirror and had almost laughed.
 Hollowed-out eyes, pale skin that looked like it had been stretched too thin, and the start of a beard that wasn’t stylish so much as accidental.
-If he stood in a doorway with a kitchen knife, someone would scream and call the cops.

 So when her reply came through—Yeah.
 Drinks sound good—he stared at the words like they’d been meant for someone else.
 Then, against his better judgment, a dry chuckle leaked out of him.

 Jesus.
 Even now.
-Even this far gone, with his brain cobwebbed from no sleep and his body humming with jittery caffeine, he could still line one up.
+Even this far gone, with his brain cobwebbed from lack of sleep and his body humming with jittery caffeine, he could still line one up.

 Not a date, though.
 Definitely not that.